When “Happy New Year” Feels Like the Happiest Lie Ever

 Give Your Mind a Break

-Don’t just veg for hours doom scrolling on your phone.
-It feels like a mindless task, but I can guarantee it’s affecting your mental exhaustion more than you realize.
-Find a hobby that allows you to actively rest—get out in nature, listen to music, find a book that you consider to be a ‘leisure’ read (not something that requires brain-power to comprehend).
-Whatever the hobby is, it should require little brainpower, allowing you to take a step back and rejuvenate a bit.
+Find a hobby that allows you to rest actively—get out in nature, listen to music, find a book that you consider to be a ‘leisure’ read (not something that requires brain-power to comprehend).
+Whatever the hobby, it should require little brainpower, allowing you to take a step back and rejuvenate.

 Prioritize Hydration